EHang (NASDAQ:EH) Sees Large Volume Increase

-EHang Holdings Limited (NASDAQ:EH – Get Free Report) saw unusually-strong trading volume on Thursday .
-Approximately 785,727 shares changed hands during mid-day trading, a decline of 29% from the previous session’s volume of 1,108,766 shares.The stock last traded at $14.07 and had previously closed at $12.68.
+Shares of EHang Holdings Limited (NASDAQ:EH – Get Free Report) saw strong trading volume on Wednesday .
+966,830 shares traded hands during trading, a decline of 14% from the previous session’s volume of 1,125,058 shares.The stock last traded at $13.98 and had previously closed at $14.34.

-A number of equities research analysts recently weighed in on EH shares.
+EH has been the subject of several research reports.
 UBS Group started coverage on shares of EHang in a research note on Wednesday, August 28th.
-They issued a “buy” rating and a $22.00 target price on the stock.
-China Renaissance started coverage on shares of EHang in a research report on Tuesday.
-They set a “buy” rating on the stock.
+They issued a “buy” rating and a $22.00 price objective for the company.
+China Renaissance assumed coverage on shares of EHang in a research report on Tuesday, September 24th.
+They issued a “buy” rating on the stock.

 EHang Price Performance

-EHang (NASDAQ:EH – Get Free Report) last issued its earnings results on Thursday, August 22nd.
-The company reported ($0.14) earnings per share (EPS) for the quarter.
+EHang (NASDAQ:EH – Get Free Report) last announced its quarterly earnings data on Thursday, August 22nd.
+The company reported ($0.14) earnings per share for the quarter.
+The business had revenue of $14.04 million during the quarter.
 EHang had a negative return on equity of 84.09% and a negative net margin of 110.21%.
-The firm had revenue of $14.04 million during the quarter.
-During the same quarter last year, the company earned ($0.18) EPS.
-Sell-side analysts forecast that EHang Holdings Limited will post -0.41 earnings per share for the current year.
+During the same quarter in the previous year, the business posted ($0.18) EPS.
+As a group, analysts predict that EHang Holdings Limited will post -0.41 earnings per share for the current year.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Axim Planning & Wealth lifted its position in EHang by 12.5% during the second quarter.
-Axim Planning & Wealth now owns 4,693,820 shares of the company’s stock valued at $63,742,000 after buying an additional 520,733 shares during the period.
-Carmignac Gestion raised its position in shares of EHang by 1.3% in the 4th quarter.
-Carmignac Gestion now owns 1,893,323 shares of the company’s stock worth $31,813,000 after purchasing an additional 24,113 shares during the last quarter.
-Vanguard Group Inc. raised its position in shares of EHang by 0.5% in the 1st quarter.
-Vanguard Group Inc. now owns 1,563,754 shares of the company’s stock worth $32,166,000 after purchasing an additional 8,228 shares during the last quarter.
-Quadrature Capital Ltd increased its holdings in EHang by 39.4% in the 4th quarter.
-Quadrature Capital Ltd now owns 76,970 shares of the company’s stock worth $1,294,000 after buying an additional 21,772 shares in the last quarter.
-Finally, Baader Bank Aktiengesellschaft bought a new stake in EHang in the 2nd quarter worth about $883,000.
-Hedge funds and other institutional investors own 94.03% of the company’s stock.
+Institutional investors have recently bought and sold shares of the business.
+Axim Planning & Wealth increased its position in EHang by 12.5% during the 2nd quarter.
+Axim Planning & Wealth now owns 4,693,820 shares of the company’s stock valued at $63,742,000 after purchasing an additional 520,733 shares during the period.
+Baader Bank Aktiengesellschaft acquired a new position in shares of EHang in the 2nd quarter valued at $883,000.
+SteelPeak Wealth LLC increased its holdings in EHang by 288.4% in the 1st quarter.
+SteelPeak Wealth LLC now owns 41,455 shares of the company’s stock worth $853,000 after acquiring an additional 30,782 shares in the last quarter.
+XTX Topco Ltd purchased a new stake in EHang in the 2nd quarter worth $383,000.
+Finally, Nomura Holdings Inc. purchased a new stake in shares of EHang during the fourth quarter worth $396,000.
+Institutional investors own 94.03% of the company’s stock.

 EHang Company Profile